Turning waste into furniture

 A Mango tree is cut down every 7-15 years when the tree stops to bear fruit, and a new tree is planted.
 Harvesting the wood that was previously burnt or left to break down naturally provides sustainable furniture.

-The unique patented material enables us to make furniture of waste materials by combining fibre with a binder.
+The uniquely patented materials enable us to make furniture of waste materials by combining fibre with a binder.
 Coffee bean shells, extracted during the roasting process, are an example of fibre material.
 Sawdust from wood production is another.
 The binder material is made from plastic waste.
 The mix of materials results in a unique compound suitable for press moulding.

-The new material can be processed again and again.
-That is why we unhesitatingly offer to take furniture made with Matek® back at the end of its life to recycle it into new furniture.
-The technology allows us to recycle waste with more efficiency.
-Using resources that otherwise would be burned, we capture carbon in Matek®, thus reducing CO2 emissions.
+Since Matek can be processed again and again, we unhesitatingly offer to take the furniture back at the end of its life to recycle it into new furniture.
+The technology allows us to recycle waste with more efficiency, helping us reduce the world's CO2 emissions.

 Click here to learn more about Matek®